 This policy applies to all members of our community - employees, learners and others.
-In this Policy, "others" shall be taken to include, but is not limited to the conduct of contractors, subcontractors, vendors, those who engage and/or who interact with Forus Training and/or its associated bodies, those who provide services to Forus Training, those who avail of services and/or are visitors of and to Forus Training or any of its associated bodies.
+In this policy, "others" shall be taken to include, but is not limited to the conduct of contractors, subcontractors, vendors, those who engage and/or who interact with Forus Training and/or its associated bodies, those who provide services to Forus Training, those who avail of services and/or are visitors of and to Forus Training or any of its associated bodies.
+This policy extends to Blended Learning modes of delivery.
+Our online learners who attend virtual classrooms in tutorial sessions will not be disadvantaged.

-This Policy applies to all areas of Forus Training operations and programmes.
+This policy applies to all areas of Forus Training operations and programmes.
 It applies to conduct which takes place: